 General

-Risk Management is a field that is closely related to financial data science.
+Risk Management is a field that is closely related to financial statistics.
 Here the main objectives are the identification, evaluation, management and on-going monitoring of risk exposures.
 It includes credit risk, market risk, operations risk and enterprise risk management and involves learning the techniques for identifying, estimating and managing risk e.g. thru risk hedging, risk/return optimization, and regulatory compliance in finance – all essential issues in modern finance.
 Effective risk management requires a deep understanding of uncertainty and probability and a high level of skill in statistical modeling, data analysis, estimation and prediction.
 Knowledge of financial markets and instruments and the major regulations that apply to financial institutions like the Basel Accords and the Frand-Dodd legislation and related agency rule makings is also part of the training.

 Can I enroll in the program as a part-time student?